Potential consequences of love and relationship addiction

 For some- consequences of love addiction can tax financial resources.
 One way this can arise is by giving too much; going into depth by taking care of one‘s partner financially in extreme and unhealthy manners; paying all his/her bills, buying gifts for their partner.
 Ultimately spending more money than one has in an attempt to take care of a partner‘s own responsibilities in the hopes that they won‘t be left alone or abandoned.

-People in love addiction often become addicted to something besides their relationship (if they don‘t already have another addition).
+People in love addiction often become addicted to something besides their relationship (if they don‘t already have another addition) such as drugs, alcohol, or sex.
 Some will use another addiction to escape from the despair and unhappiness within an addictive relationship.
 Some will use another addiction if they have lost a relationship, are in withdrawal, or are lonely and in-between a relationship.

 The consequences of addictive loving are most revealed when a relationship ends in a breakup.
 Since the relationship has been the person's one essential contact point with life or their only identity was the relationship-- its removal leaves him or her in disoriented agony-- as withdrawal occurs and reality is seeping in.

 When an addictive lover feels abandoned or rejected by their partner— emotional pain and obsessive thoughts may escalate in extreme—leaving him desperately seeking relief by getting their drug (lover) back (it doesn‘t matter how bad the relationship was).

 They long for the attachment and pleasurable love feelings of the lost relationship, as much as a drug user craves a drug.
 This longing is a form of withdrawal, resulting in extreme debilitating pain, obsession, and destructive behaviors where one would usually never participate.

 Pathological Obsession (violence, murder, suicide)